 We have recently been enjoying cooking from :Fresh Food Fast by Peter Berley so we are going to offer up another recipe from that book this week.
 This is the perfect recipe for this TreeHugger.
 Start cooking at 11:30 am while listening to our favourite half hour long radio show and sit down at noon to a delicious hot lunch.
 This recipe fits all the required criteria for a terrific meal – it is fast, easy, tastes good and is even better the next day.
 For a quick dinner, just add a green vegetable or a salad.
 Berley suggests serving it over rice or with lavash rather than pita if you prefer.
 We thought it would also be terrific diluted with vegetable broth or water and made into a curried lentil soup on the second day.

-Red Lentil and Sweet Potato Curry with Warm Pita Bread
+Red Lentil and Sweet Potato Curry with Warm Pita Bread2 tbsp vegetable oil

 1 medium onion, chopped